slow-session/choon-player/README.txt

 Special thanks to Paul Rosen.
 The Wordpress plugin parts of this code were based on his ABC Notation plugin.
 Any bug/features are all my own work!

 This code was based on the player used the Wellington Irish Session website.
-See https://wellington.session.nz

-All the code for that site is available at:
+See https://wellington.session.nz - all the code for that site is available at:

     https://github.com/slow-session/wellington.session.nz